sanjana-glitch-art/meowbti/docs/SECURITY.md

 - If accounts/persistence are added in the future, ensure photos and cat data are stored with proper access control per user.

 ---

-*If an Aikido Security scan report is generated for this project, attach it alongside this document in the submission.*